Maple Avenue - Cycling Facility Design Feasibility Assessment

 Looks great.
 Only comment I have is why the transition up and then back down at the intersection at Charles street?
 I see a problem here when cyclists all of a sudden go up on a path and then back down because the car drivers may think we need to now stop when in fact we don't as a cyclist.

-Tandem2 almost 4 years ago
+Tandem2 over 4 years ago

 characters left